openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/collection/collection_package_api/collection_package_class.md

 public func addLast(element: T): Unit
 ```

-Functionality: Inserts an element at the tail of this deque.
+Functionality: Inserts an element at the end of this deque.

 Parameters:

-- element: T - The element to be inserted.
+- element: T - The element to be inserted into this deque.

 ### func clear()